Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 Why are you doing it?

-The thing that that sticks out at me here in with this, she's admitting that single payer, which is what Bernie Sanders amendment is, and it's crystal clear.
+The thing that sticks out at me here with this, she's admitting that single payer, which is what Bernie Sanders' amendment is, and it's crystal clear, it's the most honest thing the Democrats have put forth in this whole health care bill.

-We want single payer, we want the government in charge of every aspect of health care.
+We want the government in charge of every aspect of health care.

 Everybody knows this is going nowhere.

-How many Obama voters do you think really believe that what they're gonna end up getting here is the government paying every health care expense they have?
+How many Obama voters do you think really believe that what they're going to end up getting here is the government paying every health care expense they have.

-A couple of rich people who are going to pay higher taxes are gonna pay for it.
+A couple of rich people who are going to pay higher taxes are going to pay for it.

 And Andrea Mitchell has just sent the signal to the kook fringe leftists.